Important Information

 What we use your personal information for

 • To run our business in an efficient and proper way.
-This includes managing our financial position, business capability, planning, adding and testing systems and processes, managing communications, corporate governance, and audit.
+This includes managing our financial position, business capability, planning, adding and testing systems and processes.
+It also includes managing communications, corporate governance, and audit.

 Our legitimate interests